HWickramasinghe/Simple-API-/README.md

-# Simple-API-
+# Simple-API
-Build simple API for learning
+Build simple API for learning using Spring boot and mysql